|Dancing In The Streets|

-In the early 1960s, in a town called Detroit, local kids were looking for a form of expression they they could call their own.
+In the early 1960s, in a town called Detroit, local kids were looking for a form of expression that they could call their own.
 They found it at the Motown Hitsville studio.
 In 1959, Berry Gordy, a successful songwriter with his first big hit, Reet Petite, with Detroit born Jackie Wilson under his belt, decided to form his own record company and so, in a timber frame bungalow at 2648 West Grand Boulevard, Detroit, Tamla Motown Records was born.

 Over the years, Motown has become synonymous with some of the greatest names in black soul music – the Four Tops, the Temptations, Marvin Gaye, the Jackson Five, Gladys Knight and the Pips, the Commodores, Lionel Richie, Diana Ross and the Supremes – the list is endless.

 Dancing In The Streets celebrates the best of Motown with hits like: I Heard It Through The Grape Vine, Baby Love, My Girl, I’ll Be There, Please Mr Postman, Tears Of A Clown and, of course, the title song itself.